Huawei-Edinburgh-Programming-Languages/effects-tutorial/README.md

-# Cangjie Effect Handlers Tutorial
+# Cangjie Effect Handlers Examples

 These examples should be preceded by a careful reading of the Cangjie effect handlers [tutorial](https://wiki.huawei.com/domains/4014/wiki/10108/WIKI202406273876657).